Green Island, Taiwan

-Green Island, also known by other names, is a small volcanic island in the Pacific Ocean about 33 km off the eastern coast of Taiwan.
-It is 15.092 km2 at high tide and 17.329 km2 at low tide, making it the seventh-largest island in Taiwan Area.
-The island is administered as Lyudao Township, a rural township of Taitung County in the streamlined Taiwan Province and one of the county's two offshore areas (the other being Orchid Island).
+Green Island, also known by other names, is a small volcanic island in the Pacific Ocean about 33 km off the eastern coast of the main island of Taiwan.
+It is 15.092 km2 at high tide and 17.329 km2 at low tide, making it the seventh-largest island in Taiwan.
+The island is administered as Lyudao Township, a rural township of Taitung County and one of the county's two insular townships (the other being Lanyu Township).
 The island once served as a penal colony for political prisoners during Taiwan's period of martial law, although today it is primarily known as a tourist hotspot.

 Names

 The island was known as Sama-Sana, Samasana and as Samasana Island in the 19th and early 20th centuries, a transcription of its Amis name Sanasai.